cx-partner/bootcamp2026/docs/lab1_campaign_manager.md

 ### Business Days

 Business days are used solely for the purpose of contact list expiry calculation.
 They have no association with 'Business hours' on the Control Hub.
-We won't use this option as part this lab.
+We won't use this option as part of this lab.

 ### Contact Modes